Aaronwang1013/TradeChat/README.md

 - Backtesting system.
 - Join a community of traders to discuss companies of interest.

-## Overall Architecture
+## System Architecture
 ![alt text](./docs/system_architecture.png)

-- Webserver:
+- Front-end:
   - HTML, CSS and Javascript are used to create the front-end of the application.
   - Plotly is used to create interactive plots for the Fear & Greed Index and sentiment analysis.

+- Back-end:
   - A Flask-based webserver is used to serve the front-end and handle API requests.
   - Kafka is used to stream real-time market data from FinnhubAPI, pyspark is used to process the data and store in MongoDB.
   - Reddit posts and comments are fetched using PRAW, and sentiment analysis is done using vaderSentiment(https://pypi.org/project/vaderSentiment/).
 Airflow is used to schedule the sentiment analysis job.
-  - Yahoo Finance API is used to fetch historical stock data for backtesting.

-## Technical Detail
+A brief description of the system architecture:

 Containerization: Docker is used to containerize all the application.
 This allows for easy deployment and scaling of the application.

-Deployment: The application is deployed using either EC2 or Fargate.
-The instances are managed by ECS, which handles scaling, load balancing, and monitoring of the application.

-Database: MongoDB is used to store the processed market data and sentiment analysis.
-This allows for easy retrieval of data and analysis.
+Streaming Data: The application uses Kafka to stream real-time market data from FinnhubAPI, pyspark is then used to process the data and store in MongoDB.

+Sentiment analysis: The application uses PRAW to fetch Reddit posts and comments, and vaderSentiment(https://pypi.org/project/vaderSentiment/) to analyze the sentiment of the posts and comments.